Animesh-Padhy/mle-training/README.md

  - Multiple sampling techinuqies are evaluated.
 The data set is split into train and test.
  - All the above said modelling techniques are tried and evaluated.
 The final metric used to evaluate is mean squared error.

+ - utilized standard Python tools and best practices to create distribution archives for our Python package.
+- Followed the Python packaging tutorial to generate distribution artifacts.
+- Created Wheel (.whl) and Source distribution (tar.gz) files.
+- Configured setuptools according to best practices for packaging Python projects.

 ### download the env.yml
 to run the script use the mle-dev enviroment